adrianharabula/webhook/README.md

 # Docker [almir/webhook](https://hub.docker.com/r/almir/webhook/) image with git installed

-## How to use git webhook to make a pull on a remote server.
+## How to use git webhook to make a pull

 Create a ssh key with `ssh-keygen -f id_rsa`.
 Copy id_rsa to webhook/.ssh.